Our mission is to promote mental health through education, advocacy, understanding, and access to quality care for all individuals.

 MHAND is an affiliate of the more-than-a-century-old Mental Health America organization, located in the Washington, DC area.

-MHAND has a board of directors that directs the activities and programs of the organization.
+MHAND has a consumer-run board of directors that directs the activities and programs of the organization.
 The board meets quarterly with an Annual Meeting in October.

 The Governance Committee meets on an as needed basis.
 Other committees are Nominating, Public Policy and Bylaws.
 The Public Policy Committee has participants that are outside of the board membership and includes elected officials and consumers.